Lackawanna College has long understood the burden that private loans can place on students, their families, and their future successes.

 What happens if I drop from the program?

 If a student drops, they’ll be subject to our current fee schedule for drops.
-Withdrawal fees after the first week of class will be prorated based on the date of withdrawal in the following amounts, in accordance with the College’s existing refund policy, which can be reviewed at here:
+Withdrawal fees after the first week of class will be prorated based on the date of withdrawal in the following amounts, in accordance with the College’s existing refund policy:

 - Until the end of the second week of scheduled classes: 100%